ericaraujophd/storyOfChristianity/gospel/leaders.md

 ---
-title: Prominent Leaders in the Early Church
+title: Prominent Leaders
-subtitle: 100-313 A.D.
+subtitle: "The Key Figures in the Early Church"
 date: 2025-10-06
 ---